MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 - Cost management APIs let you explore cost and usage data through multidimensional analysis.
 You can create customized filters and expressions that help answer Azure resource consumption-related questions.
 Cost management APIs can generate alerts when consumption reaches configured thresholds.
 Cost management APIs are available for [IoT Central](/rest/api/iotcentral), [IoT Hub](/rest/api/iothub), and [DPS](/rest/api/iot-dps).

 - Resource tagging applies labels to deployed resources.
-Along with Azure Cost Management, tagging provides insights on ongoing costs based on the labels.
+Along with Microsoft Cost Management, tagging provides insights on ongoing costs based on the labels.
 For more information, see [Common cost analysis uses](/azure/cost-management-billing/costs/cost-analysis-common-uses).

 - Azure Policy comes with built-in policies to label resources automatically, or flag resources without tagging.
 To learn more, see [Assign policy definitions for tag compliance](/azure/azure-resource-manager/management/tag-policies).
 Another use case for Azure Policy is to prevent provisioning of certain tiers, which helps prevent over-provisioning in development or production environments.